Teacher Education Program Requirements

 This retention policy applies to all teacher candidates enrolled at Southern Illinois University Carbondale.

-In order to remain in the program and complete the requirements for graduation and for licensure, teacher candidates must maintain a 2.75 grade point average in the major and receive program approval of the candidate’s Gateway Portfolio.
+3. Teacher candidates must maintain a 2.75 grade point average in the major throughout their program.
 This requirement must be met before final clearance can be given for student teaching.
-All teacher candidates must pass their Illinois content area test(s) prior to beginning their student teaching.

 The Teacher Education Program expects and requires adequate progress of all its teacher candidates throughout the program.
 Once admitted, candidates will be monitored for applications of learning in their clinical practice.
-The Teacher Education Program defines performance in each clinical practice aligned to the Illinois Professional Teaching Standards, in a rubric with defined behaviors and skills.
+The Teacher Education Program defines performance in each clinical practice, aligned to the Illinois Professional Educator Standards, in a rubric with defined behaviors and skills.
 The rubric is specific and detailed, designed to guide candidates and clinical supervisors in fair, consistent assessment of performance.
 This rubric is presented to candidates at the beginning of their clinical practice.

 At any time during their Professional Education Sequence, field supervisors (Cooperating Teacher, Clinical Supervisor, or School Administrator) may determine that the teacher candidate is at risk of not meeting the defined performance standards.
 The supervisor will forward evidence of “Inadequate Progress” to the Director of Teacher Education, who will, in turn, forward the evidence to the Program Coordinator.
 Each Program has on file in the Dean’s Office a formal plan of remediation for its candidates.
-The Program Faculty, in consultation with the Office of Teacher Education, may decide what level of consequence to implement.
+The Program Faculty, in consultation with the Teacher Education Program, may decide what level of consequence to implement.

 Dispositions in Teacher Education